anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 great_expectations checkpoint new CHECKPOINT_NAME SUITE_NAME
 great_expectations checkpoint run CHECKPOINT_NAME
 ```
-5. Run checkpoints on new batches of incoming data by adding to our testing pipeline via Makefile, or workflow orchestrator like [Airflow](https://airflow.apache.org/){:target="_blank"}, etc. We can also use the [Great Expectations GitHub Action](https://github.com/great-expectations/great_expectations_action){:target="_blank"} to automate validating our data pipeline code when we push a change.
+5. Run checkpoints on new batches of incoming data by adding to our testing pipeline via Makefile, or workflow orchestrator like [Airflow](https://airflow.apache.org/){:target="_blank"}, [KubeFlow Pipelines](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/){:target="_blank"}, etc. We can also use the [Great Expectations GitHub Action](https://github.com/great-expectations/great_expectations_action){:target="_blank"} to automate validating our data pipeline code when we push a change.
 More on using these Checkpoints with pipelines in our [workflows](workflows.md){:target="_blank"} lesson.

 <div class="ai-center-all">
     <img width="700" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/testing/ge.png" style="border-radius: 7px;">